tingerrr/hydra/README.md

 If `is-book` is set to `true`, it will not display the element if it is visible on the previous open page.
 This means for a book with `left` binding, if hydra is used on the right page while the previous section is visible on the left page, it will display nothing.

+To display the current section even if it's right at the top of the page, set `fallback-next` to `true`, this will, if no previous section is eligible, display the next one if it is.

 Of `paper`, `page-size` and `top-margin` exactly one must be given. `paper` and `page-size` are for convenience and will be used to calculate the `top-margin` for you.
 Use them as follows: